code-iai/iai_kinect2/registration_viewer/README.md

 Image topics:
   -depth      ROS topic of depth image
   -color      ROS topic of color image
+  -approx     use approximate time synchronization -raw        use raw instead of compressed topics
 Visualization:
   -image      displays the depth image overlayed to the color image -cloud      displays the point cloud in a PCL visualizer